Ganesan-Group-Codes-and-Analysis/PolyAnalysis/README.md

  - Individual Ion RMSD and Ion Pairing as a function of time (dynamic_coordination.py and PLOT_coordination.py)
  - Ion Pair Autocorrelation Functions for extracting Ion Pair Residence Times
  - Water-Oxygen hydrogen bond distributions
- - Static and Dynamic Structure analyses for extracting Polymer Segmental Relaxation Timesscales
+ - Static and Dynamic Structure analyses for extracting Polymer Segmental Relaxation Timescales
  - Pore Size Distributions
  - Extra - Save unwrapped system CoM at every frame for certain analyses, Convert .gro to .xyz for poreblazer

 ## Usage
-/PolyBuild/ and /PolymerCrosslinking/ are explained iwithin the README.md's of those folders
+/PolyBuild/ and /PolymerCrosslinking/ are explained within the README.md's of those folders

 /PyAnalysis/ and Python script general use below

 ### **Notable** and *Useful* Packages
- - **MDAnalysis** - Used to read in GROMACS .trr/.xtc and .tpr files and do basic analysis
+ - **MDAnalysis** - Used to read in GROMACS .trr/.xtc and .tpr files and do basic analyses
  - **h5py** - Used as a simple and efficient way to save large arrays of data/save memory as a .hdf5 I/O file
  - **networkx** - Used as a simple and efficient way to analyze clusters
  - **multiprocessing/functools** - Used to parallelize python scripts over multiple threads